elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 | location                                           | OSM Relation, Way or Node              | "location": {<br/>                "@type": "Place",<br/>                **"@id": "https://www.openstreetmap.org/relation/1684625"**,<br/>                "address": {<br/>                    "@type": "PostalAddress",<br/>                    "addressLocality": "Bellinzona",<br/>                    "addressCountry": "Switzerland"<br/>                }<br/>            } |
 |                                                    |                                        |                                                              |

-We also encourage the BioSchema course information providers to think about generating permanent identifiers for courses, that should be preserved between systems.
-This would allow easier merging of Bioschema data that have overlapping course instances (e.g a the time of writing the course "UNIX shell scripting in the life sciences" is identified differently at [TeSS](https://tess.elixir-europe.org/events/unix-shell-scripting-in-life-sciences-a2feb6ab-9eec-4a47-a8ae-96d79a7eaf55) and at [SIB training website](https://www.sib.swiss/training/course/20251105_ADVUN)).
+We also encourage the Bioschemas course information providers to think about generating permanent identifiers for courses, that should be preserved between systems.
+This would allow easier merging of Bioschemas data that have overlapping course instances (e.g a the time of writing the course "UNIX shell scripting in the life sciences" is identified differently at [TeSS](https://tess.elixir-europe.org/events/unix-shell-scripting-in-life-sciences-a2feb6ab-9eec-4a47-a8ae-96d79a7eaf55) and at [SIB training website](https://www.sib.swiss/training/course/20251105_ADVUN)).

 # MCP server